dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 <!-- slide -->
 # Agenda
-- What is the Mathematics Subject GRE?
+- What the Mathematics Subject GRE is
 - What topics does it cover?

 <!-- slide -->